Laodicea on the Lycus

-Laodicea on the Lycus (Λαοδίκεια πρὸς τοῦ Λύκου Laodikeia pros tou Lykou; Laodicea ad Lycum, also transliterated as Laodiceia or Laodikeia) (Laodikeia or archaically as Lâdik) was a rich ancient Greek city in Asia Minor, now Turkey, on the river Lycus (Çürüksu).
+Laodicea on the Lycus (Λαοδίκεια πρὸς τοῦ Λύκου Laodikeia pros tou Lykou; Laodicea ad Lycum, also transliterated as Laodiceia or Laodikeia) (Laodikeia or archaically as Lâdik), earlier Diospolis and Rhoas, was a rich ancient Greek city in Asia Minor, now Turkey, on the river Lycus (Çürüksu).
 It was located in the Hellenistic regions of Caria and Lydia, which later became the Roman Province of Phrygia Pacatiana.
 Its ruins are located near the modern city of Denizli, Turkey.

 Since 2002, Pamukkale University has continued archaeological excavations, followed by intensive restoration work.

 In 2013 the archaeological site was inscribed in the Tentative List of World Heritage Sites in Turkey.

 It contained one of the Seven churches of Asia mentioned in the Book of Revelation.

 Location

 Laodicea is situated on the long spur of a hill between the narrow valleys of the small rivers Asopus and Caprus, which discharge their waters into the Lycus.

-It lay on a major trade route and in its neighbourhood were many important ancient cities; it was 17 km west of Colossae, 10 km south of Hierapolis. and 160 km east of Ephesus.
+It lay on a major trade route and in its neighbourhood were many important ancient cities; it was 17 km west of Colossae, 10 km south of Hierapolis, and 160 km east of Ephesus.
 It was situated in the ancient region of Phrygia, although some ancient authors place Laodicea in differing provincial territories, not surprising because the precise limits of these territories were both ill-defined and inconstant; for example, Ptolemy and Philostratus call it a town of Caria, while Stephanus of Byzantium describes it as belonging to Lydia.